 - Notification of violation will be sent to the Director of Student Conduct who may impose additional sanctions.

 Students who violate academic integrity shall, after due process, be subject to College sanctions that may include failure on assignments and examinations, failure in courses, and suspension or expulsion.
 Established Academic Integrity policies, procedures, and sanctions are communicated in classes and publications, such as this Student Handbook.

-In the instances of supplying false information regarding the admission process, readmission, assessment testing and academic and Enrollment Services appeals or petitions, the process shall revert to Section 1, The Code of Student Conduct.
+In the instances of supplying false information regarding the admission process, readmission, assessment testing and academic and One Stop appeals or petitions, the process shall revert to Section 1, The Code of Student Conduct.